jtgry/lakemartinminimall/content/outdoor.md

   button_url: ''
 - template: block-image
   heading: Planters and Pottery
-  content: We offer thousands of different planters and pottery so that you can find
+  content: We offer many different planters and pottery so that you can find the perfect
-    the perfect piece for your home!
+    piece for your home!
 From small succulent planters to large urns, we have the perfect piece to fit your needs!
 We are a year-round retailer that has over 330 ceramic and concrete flower pots to choose from, and we are proud of our deep commitment to provide a quality product at a competitive price.
 With our experienced sales associates, we can make your selections easier and more enjoyable!
   image: uploads/_DSC0504.jpg
 - template: block-feature
   heading: Outdoor Kitchens